-Replicating the interconnected properties of mycelium, SPORE Projects provides opportunities for people to interact in real-time through what makes us intrinsically human- our creativity and desire for connection with each other and the natural world.
-Intertwined with the art practice of Emily Hemeyer, current projects are the Wild Seed Field Museum and Temporal Cities.
+Referencing the interconnected web of mycelium, SPORE Projects provides opportunities for people to interact in real-time through what makes us intrinsically human- our creativity and desire for connection with each other and the natural world.
+Spore Projects and the Wild Seed Field Musuem are closely intertwined with the creative practices of community artist and citizen scientist, Emily Hemeyer.

 The Wild Seed Field Museum is a mobile museum and curriculum series rooted in ecology, traditional craft/skills, sustainability, and the natural world.
-Ongoing classes in the St Louis area include hands-on workshops at Maypop Garden Center in Maplewood and a free lecture series at the St Louis County Library in partnership with Artscope.
+Ongoing classes in the St Louis area include homeschool nature immersion workshops, exploratory hikes, and a free lecture series at the St Louis County Library.
 The mobile museum frequently travels to festivals and events throughout the country.

-Wild Seed Research Pod is a Citizen Scientist modality of gathering specimens, data, and observations that Emily has developed for the Wild Seed Field Museum over the past 6 years.
-Throughout this time, Emily frequented several bio-regions of the US researching fungi, flora, and fauna that have historical and/or medicinal uses.
+Wild Seed Research is a Community Science modality of gathering specimens, data, and observations.
+Over the past decade, Emily has frequented several bio-regions of the US researching fungi, flora, and fauna with ethnobotanical uses including craft, medicinal uses, and for food.
 This research along with relationships with area experts has informed class curriculum and exhibits within the mobile museum.
-As 2019 comes to a close, Emily is working on an exhibition with published findings that will encompass the St Louis region and Mississippi watershed.
+Current research includes ongoing study at Spencer Acers, building a database on Midwestern dye fungi, and a mobile field research program.

-Much like the interconnected webs of its namesake, SPORE Project's incarnation was connected to root systems of other creative endeavors sprouting around Cherokee Street in the Mid-2000s.
-SPORE's first public project was a conceptual pop-up clothing store dubbed Wounded Bird in the back of the infamous Cranky Yellow.
-The store contained imperfect garments, sold as-is with the likes of "Dreadful Dove Dresses" and "Sickly Starling Skirts".
-A mending station sat near the entrance with a sewing machine available for public use.
-In the spirit of up-cycling and conscious consumerism, customers were encouraged to alter their wares.
-The decor of Wounded Bird consisted of installations from local artists including a garment projection by Sarah Paulsen.
-The brand continues to be a recycled as a theme in various projects.
+SPORE Project's incarnation was connected to the root systems of other creative endeavors sprouting around Cherokee Street and St Louis in the Mid-2000s.
+SPORE's first public project was a conceptual pop-up clothing store dubbed Wounded Bird in the back of the first location of the infamous Cranky Yellow at 2212 Cherokee.
+Wounded Bird contained imperfect vintage garments, sold as-is with the likes of "Dreadful Dove Dresses" and "Sickly Starling Skirts".
+A mending station sat near the entrance with several sewing machines available for public use.
+In the spirit of reuse and conscious consumerism, customers were encouraged to alter their wares.
+The decor of Wounded Bird featured installations from "Melancholia" an all-girl group exhibition curated by Cate Anevski.

-The cover page of this site is an ode to David Wolk/Cranky Yellow- one of SPORE's earliest collaborators.
+The cover page of this website is an ode to David Wolk/Cranky Yellow- one of SPORE's earliest collaborators.